quicwg/wg-materials/ietf106/minutes.md

 ekr: Certainly, this should be possible in an extension mechanism.
 If there is some reason we can't do this, then we should fix that now!
 I'm not in favor of having this in QUICv1, it opens a can of worms.
 We don't have the resources as a group to do the right review on this work right now.

-Chris Box: My dayjob is running mobile networks.
+Chris Box: My day job is running mobile networks.
 Reiterate the need to understand packet loss.
 Without that, network deteriorates.
 How it's done, don't care.
 Now or later?
 Don't want to wait too long.
 We don't block QUIC, we have no intention of blocking QUIC, p

 Gorry Fairhurst: I think the use of bytes we call transport is what we do in TSV.
 IPPM is here.
 We need to stop going on about the later.
 It's part of the area, we should do this.
 Is this proposal right?
 Don't know.
 Spent so much time not talking about this.

-Igor Lubashev: The opinion that we should do nothing here... [missing] why QUIC is on UDP is due to the pragmatic realization that it works.
+Igor Lubashev: The opinion that we should do nothing here... _missing_ why QUIC is on UDP is due to the pragmatic realisation that it works.
 Pragmatism is in the spirit of QUIC.
 Meanwhile TSVWG is talking about how to do measurability the right way.

 Ted Hardie: Clearly we must do this or people might deploy ECN, and we must prevent that.
 I am happy to work on this if it is not gating for V1.
 Do not set aside bits now.
 We need a real design process.